Kruba Srivichai, the Patron Saint of Lanna

 In 1932 followers of the monk were involved in a major restoration at the Wat Suan Dok.
 They constructed the new, immense viharn and made some changes to the chedi and surrounding structures.
 Another temple where you will see a statue of the monk is Wat Muen San, the second silver temple.
 This temple also has a small chedi that contains relics of the monk.

 Even the Phra Borommathat Phutthanimit Chedi at Wat Phra That Pha Ngao near Chiang Saen contains a statue of the monk.
+In 1934 followers of Kruba Srivichai constructed an assembly hall at the Chiang Dao Cave Temple.
+Next to the building is a statue of the monk.

 Paying respect to the Patron Saint of Lanna